BBC responds to news Eurovision 2023 could be held in UK

-Eurovision: BBC responds after to news 2023 song contest could be held in UK
+Eurovision: BBC addresses ‘discussions’ of 2023 song contest being held in UK

-‘Clearly these aren’t a set of circumstances that anyone would want,’ channel said
+‘Clearly these aren’t a set of circumstances that anyone would want,’ broadcaster said

-The UK could host Eurovision 2023 after Ukraine was forced to withdraw, it’s been announced.
+The BBC has addressed the news that the UK could host Eurovision 2023 after it was revealed that Ukraine has been ruled out.

-Despite the country winning the contest last month, the European Broadcasting Union (EBU) has ruled that it won’t be able to host the annual event next year due to Russia’s ongoing invasion.
+Despite the fact the country won the contest last month, the European Broadcasting Union (EBU) has ruled that Ukraine won’t be able to host the annual event next year due to Russia’s ongoing invasion.

 The EBU has announced it is now beginning “discussions with the BBC” about the UK hosting the event in its stead after finishing in second place.